Star Citizen - one hand thrust control - Star Map scanning interface

 What more do you need?

 I'll tell you what you need, a scanning mechanism for planets, moons, stars and jump gates... and companies like CIG already have the basis of a scanning mechanism for materials like metals, gases, minerals.
-It takes place out in the view frustrum.
+It takes place out in the view frustrum, and your intended TARGET should retain its real-world translation and rotation values but have its scaling altered so that it apears at a sufficient scale in the view frustrum.
 There's no looking down at Multi-Function Devices or MFDs, there's no activating a view-overlaying wrist-device while you're flying.
 It all takes place out there, where the data can be overlaid by the military-style HUD or HeadsUpDisplay all these ships seem to have.
+It gets away with all that.

 Just add Distortion Field as one of the alread-available scan parameters.